-Transparency in USDA's acquisition process serves to inform our industry partners, including those who have yet to engage in USDA business, about current and emerging needs.
+Transparency in USDA's acquisition process serves to inform our vendor partners, including those who have yet to engage in USDA business, about current and emerging needs.
 Information is publicly available on the following sites:

-- Information regarding USDA contracts are published through the Federal Procurement Data System (FPDS). - Contract opportunities and requests for information related to contract requirements are posted on the interactive https://sam.gov/ page. - USDA publishes an annual forecast of planned acquisitions on its Forecast of Business Opportunities webpage. - Information on how to do business with USDA is published on the Business Opportunities page and at Contracting with USDA.
+- Information regarding USDA acquisitions are published through at USA Spending.gov. - Acquisition opportunities and requests for information related to acquisition requirements are posted on the interactive SAM.gov page. - USDA publishes an annual forecast of planned acquisitions on its Forecast of Business Opportunities webpage. - Information on how to do business with USDA is published on the Business Opportunities page and at Contracting with USDA. - Vendor capability portal b.
+Publicize Vendor Communication

-The Department will post and regularly update vendor engagement events on Government-wide point of entry Contract Opportunities using the "special notices" function.
-Posted events will include industry days, small business outreach sessions, pre-solicitation conferences, solicitation question and answer sessions, etc.
+The Department will post and regularly update vendor engagement events at Upcoming Events | USDA.
+Posted events will include small business connection events, paths to prosperity, etc.